-In the case of a crib wall that is retaining a carriageway, the RRRAP does not take into account the special requirements of BD 68 in respect of prevention of accidental wheel loading that might lead to the crib wall failure; it is only assessing the risk to vehicle occupants posed by the drop formed by the crib wall.
+In the case of a crib wall that is retaining a carriageway, the RRRAP does not take into account the additional risk in respect accidental wheel loading that might lead to the crib wall failure; it is only assessing the risk to vehicle occupants posed by the drop formed by the crib wall.
+In such circumstances reference should be made to CD 622 'Managing Geotechnical Risk'.
 The designer should indicate his reasoning in respect of any decision made on VRS provision at such locations in the hazard 'Comment' field.